cellml/libcellml/docs/tutorials/tutorial8/tutorial8_cpp.rst

     Because you will be importing several different files into this one, please note that these will need to be in the same folder location.
     This is necessary because the :code:`Model::resolveImports()` function will only store one folder path per model.
+    Before you proceed, please copy the files listed above into your working directory, whether they are ones you have created in previous tutorials or those provided in the resources directory.

 Step 1: Import the membrane component
 =====================================